Shelly-Ann Fraser-Pryce: 2008: First Olympic 100 m gold

 At the 2008 Beijing Olympics, Fraser-Pryce faced off against the American trio of Torri Edwards, Muna Lee and decorated sprinter Lauryn Williams.
 She won her heat in 11.35 s, her quarterfinal in 11.06 s, and her semifinal in 11.00 s.
-In the 100 m final, she led a Jamaican sweep of the medals, trailed by Sherone Simpson and Kerron Stewart who both posted 10.98 s for silver (no bronze was awarded).
-Replicating the success of compatriot Usain Bolt from the night before, she became the first ever Caribbean woman to win 100 m gold at the Olympics.
+In the 100 m final, she led a Jamaican sweep of the medals, trailed by Sherone Simpson and Kerron Stewart, who both posted 10.98 s for silver (no bronze was awarded).
+Replicating the success of compatriot Usain Bolt from the night before, Fraser-Pryce became the first ever Caribbean woman to win 100 m gold at the Olympics.
 Her winning time of 10.78 s was not only an improvement of 0.53 seconds from her previous season's best, it was also the second fastest in Olympic history at the time, behind Florence Griffith Joyner's 1988 Olympic record.
 Jamaica's top-three finish was the first-ever sweep of medals in a women's 100 m by any nation at an Olympics or World Championships.

 In the 4 × 100 m relay, Fraser-Pryce ran the lead leg alongside Stewart, Simpson and Campbell-Brown.
 The Jamaican team won their heat and qualified as the fastest overall for the final.
 However, disappointment followed in the final when a botched baton exchange led to their disqualification.

 Fraser-Pryce returned to the European circuit after the Olympics, placing second at the British Grand Prix in 11.29 s, first at the Athletissima track meet in 11.03 s, and first at the Rieti meet in 11.06 s.
 She capped her season in September after running 10.94 s to win 100 m gold at the 2008 IAAF World Athletics Final.